 You are strongly recommended to read the help page for tips on writing a successful RAS application.

-The Resource Allocation Scheme (RAS) is the formal process through which VLSCI resource grants are allocated.
-Resources are awarded for a year and there are two RAS rounds per year.
-Calls for applications open in March for a July to June allocation and in September for a January to December allocation.
+From 2015, the Resource Allocation Scheme (RAS) is the formal process through which the remaining VLSCI resources are allocated once paying members' and clients' needs have been satisfied.
+Resources will be awarded for the whole of 2015.
 Applications are evaluated and resources are granted subject to the VLSCI Terms and Conditions.
 To apply for VLSCI resources at other times, please contact the VLSCI Help Desk (Help icon on this page).
 Resource allocation outside RAS Rounds may be applied for through the PCF Manager and will be subject to resource availability and RAS Committee evaluation.

 Staff members of a Victorian public research institution (including Victorian Higher Education Institutions, Medical Research Institutes, Teaching Hospitals and Victorian-based CSIRO Laboratories) and postgraduate students (through their supervisor) are eligible to apply to the RAS.
 Please also read about the Types of Projects we support.